 At home in Philly I get a thrill out of locating obscure Asian food items.
-That thrill is taken to a new level in a place like Mongolia, were even fresh vegetables can be scarce.
+That thrill is taken to a new level in a place like Mongolia, where even fresh vegetables can be scarce.
 The title of this post may seem a bit odd to some, as Mongolia is indeed in Asia.
-My objective here is to highlight some relatively recent imports to Mongolia from China, Japan, Korea, and beyond.
+After you read the post below, you’ll see why that is not such a crazy theme for the post.
+I’ll be highlighting some relatively recent imports to Mongolia from China, Japan, Korea, and beyond.

 Mercury Market (Меркури шудалдааны төв)

 The single most fascinating place for food items (that I’ve found so far anyway) is Mercury Market, not far from the circus building.
 This is a bazaar of sorts, with kiosks and shops tucked away in the building’s rooms.
 The location of this market is within a mash-up of buildings, together with a decent-sized Miniy Market chain grocery store as well as the Passage Market collection of clothing shops.

 The first half of the building consists of cheese, bread, fruit, canned goods sellers.
 Canned goods are largely coming from Russia and adjacent countries.
 European-style cheeses and sausages are also in abundance.
 There is also flat bread that resembles Uzbek non.
 Among the notable fruits, I found long Hami melons.
 We’ve been eating the cheeses with breakfasts in the morning and they are quite good.